stevenbenner/stevenbenner.com/src/content/posts/2010-09-29-must-have-software-for-your-microsoft-windows-computer.md

 *Microsoft Windows* is my operating system of choice, for many reasons.
 One of the best reasons is because of the wide array of *software* available for it.
 I’ve been a Windows user since Windows 3.1, before that I used MS DOS.

-Despite the many criticisms levied against the Windows operating system (many completely unfounded, many are very true) it is an excellent OS for casual users, home users, business users, gamers, software developers, graphics artists, etcetera, etcetera.
+Despite the many criticisms levied against the Windows operating system (many completely unfounded, many are very true) it is an excellent OS for casual users, home users, business users, gamers, software developers, graphics artists, et cetera, et cetera.
 Unfortunately most of the point is lost if you don’t know what software to install.

 This is my personal list of must have software for your Microsoft Windows computer.
 When I set up a new computer every item on this list gets installed, and I can do everything that I want to do.
 This list is valid for Windows XP, Vista or 7.